 High traffic.
 Because FindLaw has consumer resources, it receives a relatively high number of visitors.
 Thomson Reuters states that there are 9 million monthly visitors to FindLaw.com and 2 million monthly visitors to the legal directory itself.

 Small firm focus.
 Although firms of all sizes can choose to be listed in the legal directory, the overall marketing focus of FindLaw is on solo and small firms.

 Extensive directory information.
 Depending on which tier of placement you purchase, you can choose to include information that is beyond the usual directory content.
 You can add material on classes and seminars you have taught, link to representative cases, and include Super Lawyer status or other honors.

-You’ll need to contact FindLaw for a custom quote, and the cost will depend on which services you choose.
+You’ll need to reach out for a custom quote.
+The cost will depend on which services you choose.

 Who FindLaw is For

 With its wide range of services, FindLaw is a good choice for solo and small firm lawyers who need more than just a directory listing and are seeking comprehensive marketing services.
 However, if you have FindLaw build your website, you do not own your website domain, and you will lose it if you end your contract with FindLaw.
 You do retain rights to your site’s content, but you would need to establish a new website.
 Because of this, FindLaw is probably not an ideal choice for attorneys who already have a well-developed or well-trafficked website, though some of those attorneys may still find inclusion in the legal directory valuable for referral purposes.